LeCiseau/hiring/Ordalphlong.md

 ## brief

-Sort all word of a sentence in ASC order and all letter in word in ASC order
+Sort all letter in words in ASC order then all word length in ASC order

 e.g.

-`I like chicken` becomes `I ccehikn eikl`
+`Yes yes I put a chicken -> I a Yes esy ptu ccehikn`

 ## constraints